KristofferTroncoso/rheastagram/src/kanban.md

   * might be temporary but i just had it push to home. the problem was the double modal thing going on when deleting from userpage and it just pushes to same place so its like nothing happens.
+* try deploying to either amplify console or to s3 and cloudfront
+  * ok that was easier than i thought. i basically just pushed it to a new private repo on my GitHub.
+Then i went to amplify console and connected the repo.
+Everything just happened automatically.
+Now my app is hosted here https://master.d3bmzm8bmp8ok9.amplifyapp.com/
+* check out amplify console
+  * check above

 # Postpone
 * add short-video upload feature